Owl-Sight-AI/ExcGrouper/README.md

     logger.error("An error occurred", exc_info=True)
 ```

+This will automatically group exceptions and add the group ID to the log message.

-For more detailed examples, check the `examples/` directory in the project repository.
+For more detailed examples, check the `examples/logger_integration.py` in the project repository.

 ## Documentation